Jewish religious movements: 20th-century movements

-The neo-Hasidic movement inspired by the counterculture of the 1960s and founded in the late 1960s in San Francisco (where opened the House of Love and Prayer), then in Israel, by a musician, Lubavich's Hasidic rabbi Shlomo Carlebach for the return of secular youth to the bosom of Orthodox Judaism.
-The movement has no organisational agenda and promotes Carlebach minyan, a song-filled form of Jewish worship.
+The neo-Hasidic movement inspired by the counterculture of the 1960s and founded in the late 1960s in San Francisco (where the House of Love and Prayer was opened), then it was opened in Israel, by a musician, Lubavich's Hasidic rabbi Shlomo Carlebach for the purpose of returning secular youth to the bosom of Orthodox Judaism.
+The movement has no organizational agenda and it promotes Carlebach minyan, a song-filled form of Jewish worship.